Laulajatar/my-oblivion-mods/Nameless Overhaul/Nameless Overhaul - Readme.txt

 	The original Amelion Armor is still a light armor set and was unchanged
-+ Fine Steel weapons now can be found on enemies and in loot, instead of only being available in shops Enchanted variants of Fine Steel weapons were added as well
++ Fine Steel weapons now can be found on enemies and in loot, instead of only being available in shops Enchanted variants of Fine Steel weapons were added as well The model for the fine steel bow is the same as the model for the normal steel bow
 + Imperial Watch armor is now playable.
 Disclaimer: I don't condone killing the watch to aquire it
 + You can now get a clothing version of the Arena Rainment that has the same enchantment and model as the Light Armor version You can recieve it from Owyn and find it in the normal spots